docarray/docarray/docs/data_types/image/image.md

 You can display your image in a notebook from both an [`ImageUrl`][docarray.typing.url.ImageUrl] instance as well as an [`ImageTensor`](../../../../api_references/typing/tensor/image) instance.

 <figure markdown>
   ![](display_notebook.jpg){ width="900" }
 </figure>

 ## Getting started - Predefined `ImageDoc`

-To get started and play around with the image-modality, DocArray provides a predefined [`ImageDoc`][docarray.documents.image.ImageDoc], which includes all of the previously mentioned functionalities:
+To get started and play around with the image modality, DocArray provides a predefined [`ImageDoc`][docarray.documents.image.ImageDoc], which includes all of the previously mentioned functionalities:

 ``` { .python }
 class ImageDoc(BaseDoc):